mamillastre/capacitor-environment/README.md

 <h3 align="center">Environment</h3>
 <p align="center"><strong><code>@capacitor-community/environment</code></strong></p>
 <p align="center">
-  Capacitor plugin to manage the environment configurations.
+  Capacitor plugin to manage the environment configurations.<br>
+  This plugin takes advantage of the iOS schemes & Android flavors to provide a JSON configuration to the running web application.<br>
+  This allows better performance on switching environment or when building the native applications.
 </p>

 <p align="center">